Nosferatu: Production

-For cost reasons, cameraman Fritz Arno Wagner only had one camera available, and therefore there was only one original negative.
+For budgetary reasons, cameraman Fritz Arno Wagner only had one camera available, and therefore there was only one original negative.
 The director followed Galeen's screenplay carefully, following handwritten instructions on camera positioning, lighting, and related matters.
 Nevertheless, Murnau completely rewrote 12 pages of the script, as Galeen's text was missing from the director's working script.
 This concerned the last scene of the film, in which Ellen sacrifices herself and the vampire dies in the first rays of the sun.
 Murnau prepared carefully; there were sketches that were to correspond exactly to each filmed scene, and he used a metronome to control the pace of the acting.

+The films traveled to English speaking countries and film production companies who received the original German or translations of translations would have to splice in their own English intertitles.
+Decades later, there were multiple restoration projects to save the degrading footage.
+The accumulating intertitle language difficulties are summarized by Brent Reid of silent film website Brenton Film:

+The MoMA 1981 restoration used a good condition B&W French print.
+The French intertitles were the source of the diary author's name Johann Carvallius or Cavallius and also the changing of character names from the original German film to the Bram Stoker Dracula book character names.

 Music

 The original score was composed by Hans Erdmann and performed by an orchestra at the film's Berlin premiere.
 However, most of the score has been lost, and what remains is only a partial adapted suite.
 Thus, throughout the history of Nosferatu screenings, many composers and musicians have written or improvised their own soundtrack to accompany the film.
 For example, James Bernard, composer of the soundtracks of many Hammer horror films in the late 1950s and 1960s, wrote a score for a reissue.
 Bernard's score was released in 1997 by Silva Screen Records.
-A version of Erdmann's original score reconstructed by musicologists and composers Gillian Anderson and James Kessler was released in 1995 by BMG Classics, with several missing sequences composed anew, in an attempt to match Erdmann's style.
+A version of Erdmann's original score reconstructed by musicologists and composers Gillian Anderson and James Kessler was released in 1995 by BMG Classics, with multiple missing sequences composed anew, in an attempt to match Erdmann's style.
 An earlier reconstruction by German composer Berndt Heller has many additions of unrelated classical works.
+In 1998, Arrow Films released a version on VHS of the film scored by songs from doom metal band Type O Negative, which also featured an introduction with actor David Carradine.
 In 2022, the New York Times wrote about Dutch composer Jozef van Wissem's new score and record release for Nosferatu.
 Beginning with a solo played on the lute, his performance incorporates electric guitar and distorted recordings of extinct birds, graduating from subtlety to gothic horror.
-“My soundtrack goes from silence to noise over the course of 90 minutes,” he said, culminating in “dense, slow death metal.”
+"My soundtrack goes from silence to noise over the course of 90 minutes," he said, culminating in "dense, slow death metal."
+A new score for full orchestra and piano was commissioned by the Louisville Orchestra from its former composer-in-residence Sebastian Chang.
+It premiered, playing live with the film, in October 2023.

-Deviations from the novel

-The story of Nosferatu is similar to that of Dracula and retains the core characters: Jonathan and Mina Harker, Count Dracula, and so on.
-It omits many of the secondary players, however, such as Arthur and Quincey, and changes the names of those who remain.
-The setting has been transferred from Britain in the 1890s to Germany in 1838.

-In contrast to Count Dracula, Orlok does not create other vampires, but kills his victims, causing the townsfolk to blame the plague which ravages the city.
-Orlok also must sleep by day, as sunlight would kill him, while the original Dracula is only weakened by sunlight.
-The ending is also substantially different from the Dracula novel; the count is ultimately destroyed at sunrise when the Mina analogue sacrifices herself to him.
-The town called "Wisborg" in the film is in fact a mix of Wismar and Lübeck; in other versions of the film, the name of the city is changed, for unknown reasons, back to "Bremen".